sidsearch/DeepLearningReading/notes/Every_picture_tells_a_story_generating_sentences_from_images.md

 Strengths:
 This paper is very well written and easy to understand.
 This work laid out some of the foundations for image captioning task which has been followed by many other papers in this area.
-I

 Weaknesses:
-1. The dataset size is small to capture good representation
+1. The dataset size is small to capture good representation.
 1. There has been many other works after this paper which improve upon this work such "show and tell neural caption generator".
 2. It tries to use the solutions available to different subproblems related to image captioning to create solution, though it is not direct weakness in its own time.
 3. This model is also not really end to end but this weakness has been further addressed.